-The flight to LHR departed from C23 at the end of C concourse in Terminal 2.
+The flight to LHR departed from C23 at the end of the C concourse in Terminal 2.

-Flight 174 was scheduled to depart at 5:55pm and take 7 hours and 40 minutes to cover the 3866 miles to LHR arriving at 6:35am.
+Flight 174 was scheduled to depart at 17:55 and take 7 hours and 40 minutes to cover 3866 miles to LHR arriving at 06:35.
 When I arrived at Gate 23 boarding had begun.
 There was no wait in the Priority Line, and I went right on board.

 This AA 777-200 has 45 Zodiac business seats, 21 in the forward section and 24 in the aft section separated by a galley and two lavatories.
 The business seats are arranged reverse-herringbone style with some facing rearward.
 AA canceled plans to install Zodiac seats on more aircraft because of slow deliveries.

-My seat was 5L, a forward facing window seat on the right in the forward business section.
+My seat was 5L, a forward facing window seat on the starboard side in the forward business section.

 Rear facing seat 5H